 A busload of Put-in-Bay School Panther basketball players and carloads of Put-in-Bay Mossbacks invaded Mackinac Island in Northern Michigan the ﬁrst weekend of December.
-The Put-in-Bay Ohio boys and girls teams played the Mackinac Island School Lakers in four exciting games in a tradition going back to 1995 when the two teams ﬁrst played against each other.
+The Put-in-Bay Ohio boys and girls teams played the Mackinac Island School Lakers in four exciting games in a tradition from 1995 when the two teams ﬁrst played against each other.

-For the Panthers and the Put-in-Bay Mossbacks, there was more to do on Mackinac Island than just watch the games.
+For the Panthers and the Put-in-Bay Mossbacks, there was more to do on Mackinac Island than watch the games.
 The Put-in-Bay students had a tour of Fort Mackinac which overlooks the village.
-It was followed by lunch in the Mackinac Island school cafeteria, a tour of the school and a robotics demonstration by the Laker students.
-They later joined the Put-in-Bay Mossbacks for a behind-the-scenes tour of the Grand Hotel, something most Mackinac islanders never get a chance to do.
-After the tour, it was off to see the lighting of the town Christmas tree and some Christmas carol singing.
+It was followed by lunch in the Mackinac Island school cafeteria, a time of the school, and a robotics demonstration by the Laker students.
+They later joined the Put-in-Bay Mossbacks for a behind-the-scenes tour of the Grand Hotel, something most Mackinac islanders never get to do.
+After that time, it was off to see the lighting of the town’s Christmas tree and some Christmas carol singing.

 For a little shopping fun, the Mackinac Island ﬁre department was holding its annual fundraiser rummage sale.
 It was kind of a two-day Put-in-Bay ReSale Shop free for all on steroids.
 More than one Put-in-Bay Mossback came home with a bag of goodies at a great price.
 On Saturday after the game, lunch was again served at school for the Put-in-Bay Panthers.